MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop.md

 The client will use the settings configured by your admin unless you turn off the **Use default settings** option.
 Doing so allows you to configure the following options:

-- **Use all monitors** switches the desktop session between using all of the local monitors or only one monitor.
+- **Use all monitors** switches the desktop session between using all the local monitors and only one monitor.
 - **Start in full screen** determines whether the session will launch in full screen or in windowed mode.
 This setting is automatically enabled when using all monitors.
 - **Update the resolution on resize** changes the behavior when you resize the session in windowed mode.
 If enabled, the resolution of the remote desktop will be updated to match the size of the local window, reducing the need for scrollbars.
 If disabled, the session will retain the resolution specified in **Resolution** for its entire duration.
 This setting is automatically enabled when using all monitors.
 - **Resolution** lets you specify the resolution of the remote desktop.
 The session will retain this resolution for its entire duration.
 This setting is automatically disabled if the resolution is set to update on resize.